Searching for a special stranger in NICU: a family’s wish to say ‘thank you’

 Haxton is now turning five.
 He’s healthy and having a blast with his two older sisters.

-And the stranger in the NICU unit on February 13, 2018 is part of this miraculous story, even if he doesn’t know it.
+And, the stranger in the NICU unit on Feb.
+13, 2018, is part of this miraculous story, even if he doesn’t know it.

 That’s why the family hopes to reconnect with him, simply to return the hug which carried their family through the hardest moment of their lives.